jpscaletti/hecto/README.md

 - **skip_if_exists** (list of str):<br>
     Optional.
 Skip any of these file names or shell-style patterns, without asking, if another with the same name already exists in the destination folder.
     It only makes sense if you are copying to a folder that already exists.

-- **tasks** (list of str):<br>
-    Optional lists of commands to run in order after finishing the copy.
-    Like in the templates files, you can use variables on the commands that will be replaced by the real values before running the command.
-    If one of the commands fail, the rest of them will not run.

 - **envops** (dict):<br>
     Optional.
 Extra options for the Jinja template environment.